yumileroy/onemanga/README.md

 	$ onemanga -orz7t -c 1-52 Mirai_Nikki

+The above command will download files named from Mirai_Nikki_01 to Mirai_Nikki_52 in .cbr, cbz, cb7 and cbt with a logfile named onemanga.log containing the time all the files was compressed.

+#### Same as above with option to specify custom log filename:

+    $ onemanga -rz7tf MiraiNikki.log -c 1-52 Mirai_Nikki

-The above command will download files named from Mirai_Nikki_01 to Mirai_Nikki_52 in .cbr, cbz, cb7 and cbt with a logfile named onemanga.log containing the time all the file was compressed.
+The above command will download files named from Mirai_Nikki_01 to Mirai_Nikki_52 in .cbr, cbz, cb7 and cbt with a logfile named MiraiNikki.log instead of onemanga.log containing the time all the files was compressed.

 #### Example to Download Manga to their own directory: